Demand for junior programmes abroad rising in Türkiye, experts say

 “Capacity constraints within Türkiye's higher education system are also pushing students to seek better-quality education and career prospects abroad.”

-The ELT sector is also growing, attracting increasing numbers of Turkish students to all destinations – and with the exception of the USA and Canada, all other countries surpassed pre-pandemic enrolment numbers.
+The ELT sector is also growing, attracting increasing numbers of Turkish students to all destinations—and, with the exception of the USA and Canada, all other countries surpassed pre-pandemic enrolment numbers.

 While Türkiye has traditionally been a strong source of higher education and adult English language students, in line with global trends, it is now sending increasingly large numbers of junior students abroad.